LikeRudin/learning-typescript/nomad-lecture/03_functions/04conclusion.md

 generics creation is useful to make code for some libraries, packages code

-but normal developer - who usually don't create libraries ,but use
+but normal developer - who usually don't create libraries ,but use libraries

+don't need to write many generics

 ## 2. use generics